asyncapi/modelina/examples/csharp-change-collection-type/README.md

-# TODO: Your example title
+# C# change collection type

-TODO: Your example description
+A basic example to render collections as IEnumerable type in C#.

 ## How to run this example